tideland/golib/README.md

 Atom and RSS feed client.

-### Generic JSON Parser
+### Generic JSON Processor

 Instead of unmarshalling a JSON into a struct parse it and provide access to the content by path and value converters to native types.
+Also processing and comparing is possible.

 ### Identifier